lexo-ch/acf-image-focus/README.md

-# ACF Image Focus
+# LEXO ACF Image Focus
 ACF extension for displaying the images with different proportions in predefined "frame" by setting position, without cropping.

-This extension adds a new "ACF Image Focus" field to [Advanced Custom Fields](https://www.advancedcustomfields.com/).
+This extension adds a new "LEXO ACF Image Focus" field to [Advanced Custom Fields](https://www.advancedcustomfields.com/).
 It works similar to a default [ACF Image field](https://www.advancedcustomfields.com/resources/image/).

 ---
 ## Versioning